Best Online Art Schools for Creative Thinkers

 Is Online Art School Worth It?

-Whether online art school is worth it depends on your interests, circumstances, and goals.
-For some, an art degree can open doors.
+Whether online art school is worth it or not depends on your interests, circumstances, and goals.
+For some, an art degree can open doors and help create a valuable career network.
 For others, however, a different major or delivery format may be a better fit.

 - You need a flexible schedule due to work or other commitments.